Dorost/gmail-invoice-exporter/README.md

 5. Run `docker-compose up`
 6. This will generate a URL for you to do OAUTH step for your Gmail account.
 Authorize the application and let the script do its job.
 7. You will have all the invoices stored under `/data` directory.

+## Future Improvement

+We welcome contributors to improve and add new features to this project.
+- Better text to PDF formatting